asgaardlab/done-21-arthur-gamedev_qa_websites-code/README.md

 This is not an issue for Stack Overflow and the Game Development Stack Exchange, since that data is provided by Stack Exchange in the [Stack Exchange Data Dump](https://archive.org/details/stackexchange).

 **Survey data:** Unfortunately, our University's ethics board only allows us to share the survey responses in aggregated format, which is done in the paper.
+In this repository, we added the list of communities in which we shared the survey ([here](/data/surveyed_communities.csv)).

 ## Using this repository